 We could name so many, as the year was full of revelations and achievements, even though not always positive.
 Three highlights from Ethicontrol would be about social responsibility, justice, and data protection.

-Ethicontrol commemorates Li Wenilang, one of the first whistleblowers to raise awareness about COVID-19 and pandemic response.
+Ethicontrol commemorates Li Wenilang, one of the first whistleblowers to raise awareness about COVID-19 and the pandemic response.
 Whistleblowing took place in many other spheres and companies in 2020, and the Amazon work conditions scandal caught our attention.
-Whistleblowers protested against the violation of sanitary norms during the pandemic, low wages and exposed the corporation mistreatment — that's the ethics we are pursuing in our daily work.
-And the last event which is far from ending — the Big Four hearing on data processing and data protection.
-We've learned a lot about customer's rights and weaknesses — more revelations are coming for Facebook, Google, and Amazon.
+Whistleblowers protested against the violation of sanitary norms during the pandemic, and low wages and exposed the corporation's mistreatment — that's the ethics we are pursuing in our daily work.
+And the last event, which is far from ending — the Big Four hearing on data processing and data protection.
+We've learned a lot about customer rights and weaknesses — more revelations are coming for Facebook, Google, and Amazon.

 6. Top FCPA cases

 At the beginning of 2020 notorious Airbus was expected to lead the list of corruption accusations of all times in FCPA history — $4 billion were paid by the company in total to all the parties with violated statutes.
 Airbus had to pay the DOJ $2.09 billion to resolve charges under FCPA and surpassed Petrobras with its $1.78 billion penalties in 2018.
 Airbus had to settle charges in the UK and France, which eventually resulted in $4 billion of charges in total.